 Test Kitchen tip: Careful folding is critical to avoid deflating the egg whites.
 The air trapped inside the whites is what gives this waffle its fluffy texture.
 It’s totally OK if you can still see traces of beaten egg white left in the batter.

 Step 5: Cook

 Since each waffle iron is different, we suggest cooking the batter according to the manufacturer’s directions.
+(We love this Hamilton Beach waffle iron because it allows for you to cook four waffles at a time.)
 In general, however, you’ll pour a scoop of batter across the iron, close the lid and let it cook.
 A large waffle typically takes around 5 minutes to cook, and the best way to tell if it’s done is to take a peek.
 The waffle should be nicely risen and golden brown.